News & Articles

 Photo by lisa furey interiors

-Having a purely white ceiling adds a touch of class and elegance to an otherwise plain space, especially if it is combined with a mix of warm and cool neutrals, such as the brick, wood, and even black window trims.
+A purely white ceiling adds a touch of class and elegance to an otherwise plain space, especially when combined with a mix of warm and cool neutrals, such as brick, wood, and even black window trims.
 The white acts as a middle ground between the diverse colours used in the room.

-3 Questions to Ask Your Design Professional Before You Paint
+3 Questions to Ask Your Design Professional Before Choosing Ceiling Paint Colour

 1. What kind of paint finish are you going to use on the wall?
 (There are options that can highlight and others that can mask, so it’s important to know what you are going to use.)